Lespremeto/leoatchina-vim/README.markdown

 # How it works
 After the installation, a `.vimrc`symbol link in the `HOME` folder (for neovim, in its config file, such as `~/.config/nvim/init.vim` for Linux ) which links to the `.vimrc` file in the cloned folder.
 The `.vimrc`/`init.vim` sources `~/.vimrc.plug` for plugins, and `~/.vimrc.plug` sources `~/.vimrc.local` when the file exists, the `local` file contains some features for vim.
 Here is a trick that I set diffent PLUG_INATLL_PATH for vim/gvim/neovim , `~/.vim/plug` for `vim` , `~/.gvim/plug` for `gvim`, `~/.nvim/plug` for `neovim`

-# Main change from spf13
+# Main changes from spf13
 - Use `vim-plug` instead of `vundle`, more quick and more smart
 - delete `fork`,`before` files , which are redundent for most users
 - delete lots of variables for feature settings